UML-Cyber-Security/CCDC_Practice_Infrastructure/OperatingSystem-Services/Platform-Linux/Identity Management/KeyCloak/KeyCloak.md

 Use the following commands to install Docker, we will be leveraging the advantages of containerization in this deployment.
 Additional details on Docker and other containerization platforms can be found elsewhere in this repository.

+> [!NOTE]
->There are other containerization engines that will most likely require different install methods that are not covered here
+> There are other containerization engines that will most likely require different install methods that are not covered here

 ```sh
 sudo apt update